nperez0111/howWideIsIt/README.md

 # How-Wide-Is-It
 Tells you how wide a monitor is when given the dimensions and aspect ratio.
+Or what the size of the monitor should be to fill up a certain width or height

 ## Example:

+###How Wide is a 27" monitor that is 16:9?

 ````JS
 var actualSize = require( 'how-wide-is-it' );
 console.log( actualSize( 16, 9, 27 ) );